forta-network/docs/docs/sla.md

 The minute score decreases from 1 to 0 until a node's latest block is 10 minutes behind the 75th percentile.
 The hourly Data Quality Score is derived from the reported minutes by taking the average of all minute scores.

 !!! note "Exceeding the Expected Block"
-    It is possible to exceed the 75th percentile, but if it **far** exceeds, it can be because the scanner is pointed to the wrong chain or other issue.
+    It is possible to exceed the 75th percentile, but if it **far** exceeds, it can be because the scanner is pointed to the wrong chain or another issue.
 Full credit is given until a block is more than 10 minutes ahead of the 75th percentile, then the score drops to 0.

 ```
 # Latest Block is Ahead of Expected Block